stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 1. How do you download (backup) the proxy you just created ?

-2. Why is the Trace tool useful in API Proxy development?

 # Summary

 That completes this hands-on lesson.
 In this simple lab you learned how to create a proxy for an existing backend using OpenAPI Specification and Apigee Edge proxy wizard.